 Academic Skills- The academic curriculum of the CMB graduate program is intended to complement a rigorous training in experimental laboratory research.
 Required coursework builds a foundation in cell biology, biochemistry, genetics, biophysics and physiology in the first two years.
 Particular emphasis is placed on the critical reading of scientific literature, which refines their literature-based research skills and exposes students to a variety of relevant subjects.

 Research Skills- In the first year, students complete their rotations with three faculty members.
 These rotations facilitate learning a variety of research techniques while becoming exposed to the diversity of research and the resources available at UVM.
 After the first year, students join a laboratory where they will complete their dissertation.
 During their Ph.D. training, students can also take short, specialized courses to learn specific techniques, such as mouse genetics or fluorescence microscopy.
 Many of our students have also traveled to outside labs or attended workshops to learn new techniques that they then share with the larger CMB research community.

-Communication Skills- Students have multiple opportunities throughout their Ph.D. training to hone their public speaking and presentation skills when they share their work annually in the CMB Seminar Series, meetings within home departments, and with the student’s thesis committee.
+Communication Skills- Students have multiple opportunities throughout their Ph.D. training to hone their public speaking and presentation skills when they share their work annually in the CMB Seminar Series, meetings within home departments, and with the student’s dissertation committee.
 In addition, students frequently present their work at national and international meetings.
 To refine their written communication skills, students participate in a proposal writing course, write and defend a qualifying exam research proposal during their second year, and prepare manuscripts for publication throughout their dissertation.

 If you have any questions about your education, please don’t hesitate to email us.